zaiisao/Documentation/en/Agora Platform/terms.md

 Publishing a stream describes the action of a user sending the local audio/video data to other users in the channel after joining a channel.

-In a live broadcast channel, only the hosts can publish streams.
+In a live broadcast channel, only hosts can publish streams.

 ### <a name ="sub"></a>Subscribe